220328-Java-Full-Stack-AWS/Montrell-Story-P1/README.md

  - Validate all user input
  - Unit test coverage for service-layer classes

 The persistence-layer system use JDBC to connect to a MySql database.
 The API-layer utilizes Java servlets to expose a public interface.
-The front-end view uses HTML/CSS/JavaScript to make an application that can call server-side components in a generally RESTful manner.
-The middle tier shall follow proper layered architecture, and have reasonable JUnit test coverage of the service layer.
+The front-end view uses HTML/CSS/JavaScript/JSP's to make an application that can call server-side components in a generally RESTful manner.
+The middle tier follows proper layered architecture, and have JUnit test to verify user persistance into the database.
 Webpages is styled to be functional and readable.

-#### User:
+#### System Users:
- - As a user, I can submit a request for reimbursement
+ - Need to be able to Delete
- - As a user, I can cancel a pending request for reimbursement
+ - Neeed to be able to log into the system
- - As a user, I can view my pending and completed past requests for reimbursement
+ - Need to be able to edit user login information
- - As a user, I can edit my pending requests for reimbursement
+ - Need to be abe to create an account

 #### Getting Started
  - Make sure you use a server like Tomcat